Facebook

 Weight 1.2 pounds

-Floor Type Vinyl, stone, tiles, hardwood, bamboo, cement, drywall and laminate
+Floor Type Vinyl, stone, tiles, hardwood, bamboo, cement, drywall, and laminate

-Best Powered Mop for Vinyl Floors
+Best Powered Mop

-This runs for 40 to 60 minutes on one charge, which is enough to clean up to 2,150 square feet.
+This runs for 40 to 60 minutes on one charge, enough to clean up to 2,150 square feet.
 And then you can charge the battery back up — which only takes 2.5 to three hours.

 Pros